greenelab/covid19-review/content/95-ismms-himc-appendix.md

 compared to that of mice (24-48 hours), may associate with increased NHC effectiveness in the clinic.*

+#### Significance

-**Importance:** Prophylactic or therapeutic oral administration of NHC reduces lung titers and prevents acute lung failure in C57B\\6 mice infected with CoV.
+Prophylactic or therapeutic oral administration of NHC reduces lung titers and prevents acute lung failure in C57B\\6 mice infected with CoV.
 Given its *broad-spectrum antiviral activity, NHC could turn out to be a useful drug for treating current, emerging and future corona virus outbreaks.*

+#### Credit

+*This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Identification of antiviral drug candidates against SARS-CoV-2 from FDA-approved drugs